 Using A Vape

 Vaping is a recent technology that smokers use in their apartments and hotel rooms.
-The vape is an affordable pen-like gadget that works by holding on to the cigarette and tobacco smoke using its stainless material.
+The vape is an affordable pen-like gadget that works by holding onto the cigarette and tobacco smoke using its stainless material.
 The device achieves this due to the nature of smoke, as it lingers longer in a room than vapor.
 Instead of getting released into the air, moisture holds the smoke; hence, it is not released into the air.
 No one can notice you smoking while using this item.

 Prepare The Room Before Smoking.